Vladimir Nabokov: Russian politics

 Nabokov was a classical liberal, in the tradition of his father, a liberal statesman who served in the Provisional Government following the February Revolution of 1917 as a member of the Constitutional Democratic Party.
 In Speak, Memory, Nabokov proudly recounted his father's campaigns against despotism and staunch opposition to capital punishment.
-Nabokov was a self-proclaimed "White Russian", and was, from its inception, a strong opponent of the Soviet government that came to power following the Bolshevik Revolution of October 1917.
-In a poem he wrote as a teenager in 1917, he described Lenin's Bolsheviks as "grey rag-tag people".
+Nabokov was a self-proclaimed "White Russian", and was, from its inception, a strong opponent of the Soviet government that had seized his property and estates following the Bolshevik Revolution of October 1917.
+In a poem he wrote as a teenager in 1917, he called Lenin's Bolsheviks "grey rag-tag people".

 Throughout his life, Nabokov would remain committed to the classical liberal political philosophy of his father, and equally opposed Tsarist autocracy, communism, and fascism.
 Nabokov's father, Vladimir Dmitrievich Nabokov, was one of the most outspoken defenders of Jewish rights in the Russian Empire, continuing a family tradition that had been led by his own father, Dmitry Nabokov, who as Tsar Alexander II's justice minister had blocked the interior minister from passing antisemitic measures.
 That family strain continued in Vladimir Nabokov, who fiercely denounced antisemitism in his writings; in the 1930s, he was able to escape Hitler's Germany only with the help of Russian Jewish émigrés who still had grateful memories of his family's defense of Jews in Tsarist times.

 When asked in 1969 whether he would like to revisit the land he fled in 1918, now the Soviet Union, he replied: "There's nothing to look at.
 New tenement houses and old churches do not interest me.
 The hotels there are terrible.
 I detest the Soviet theater.
 Any palace in Italy is superior to the repainted abodes of the Tsars.
 The village huts in the forbidden hinterland are as dismally poor as ever, and the wretched peasant flogs his wretched cart horse with the same wretched zest.
 As to my special northern landscape and the haunts of my childhood—well, I would not wish to contaminate their images preserved in my mind."